 The version I watched had practically no subtitles, and so I couldn't understand, nor barely make out what they were saying in Russian; therefore, I was watching people speak in Russian without any inclination of what it meant and just let the dialogue go over my head.
 Therefore, this didn't help but slightly acted as a hindrance to the viewing experience.

-Maria Conchita Alonso was all right but the chemistry between herself and Robin Williams was somewhat, odd and mismatched as a couple; despite their promising meet-cute scenario, it felt forced and didn't feel genuine enough.
-The sex scene in the bathtub didn't do much for me, either; not that I found it distasteful or that I am a prude, but that scene alone made him look like a pervert and was tawdry and wholly discomforting to watch.
+Maria Conchita Alonso was all right as a perfume clerk at Bloomingdale's but the chemistry between herself and Robin Williams was somewhat, odd and mismatched as a couple; despite their promising meet-cute scenario, it felt forced and didn't feel genuine enough.
+The sex scene in the bathtub - one of the few misfires of this movie- didn't do much for me, either; not that I found it distasteful or that I am a prude, but that scene alone made him look like a pervert and was tawdry and wholly discomforting to watch.
 Robin Williams has been involved in various love scenes throughout the years during his acting career, but this one, alongside the one in The Best of Times, was squirming and was not particularly sexy.

 It felt as those two fell for one another, it sort of happened without any real build-up to it and back to the Robin Williams being too hairy part, I also think it would have been ideal if he had his upper body shaved.
-The scenes with Vladimir and Cleavant Derricks's, Lionel, however, making small talk, were nice to see.
+The scenes with Vladimir and Cleavant Derricks' security guard Lionel, however, making small talk, were nice to see.
 I also liked the scenes where Vladimir bonds with Lionel's family members.
-The interesting thing I found with this film is that in characters Vladimir, Lionel and Lucia they are all minority characters - Vladimir is Russian, Lionel is African- American and Lucia is an Italian.
+The interesting thing I found about this film is that in characters Vladimir, Lionel and Lucia they are all minority characters - Vladimir is Russian, Lionel is African- American and Lucia is an Italian.
 Individually, Williams, Alonso and Derick each perform well, but as impressive as their performances are, the movie never really peaks and it comes across as being rather bleak in its execution.
-Although there were instances when the film finds its way and when it does so, I enjoy them.
+I was genuinely surprised to see that for all the talk, Vladimir is not interesting enough as a character & the film didn't try to make efforts in doing so.
+Although there were instances when the film finds its feet and when it does so, I enjoy them.

 30 + years on, it still looks good to this day, and yet for a film billed as a romantic comedy/dramedy, there are very few laughs to be found, and not least as it doesn't follow through all the usual tropes of romantic comedies, properly.
 It's not really a comedy, but neither is it much of a rom-com.
 My initial response when I went into this film was one where I didn't and wouldn't really care too much for it......having now seen this movie, my views have slightly differed in a way, but the story is still not as enticing as it ought to have been.